 I discovered Nice by accident, and I owe it to art.
 After being seduced by Antibes, I wanted more.
 And I was surprised to learn that there was a Matisse museum not far from it, in Nice - which I had been under the mistaken impression was a town for old people.

 And so, I ended up calling Nice home... for now.
-I came for the art, and stayed for the colours: a vibrant dance of light and beauty that inspires me, endlessly, each second of the day.
+I came for the art, and stayed for the colours: a vibrant dance of light and beauty that inspires me, endlessly, each second every day.